-Biochemistry and Molecular Biology is a first year module that explains how the structure of biological molecules (proteins, sugars, lipids, nucleic acids) defines their biochemical properties and function.
-Students will learn the basics of cell structure and metabolism, and how small molecules can influence them, for example in gene expression, symbiosis, infectious diseases and their treatment, and in global element cycles.
-The discovery of such small molecules in the pharmaceutical industry will be explained.
-Two lectures are complemented by a 5 ECTS lab course offering practical training in key techniques applied in biochemistry and molecular biology.
+Biochemistry and Molecular Biology is a first year module that explains how the structure of biological molecules (proteins, sugars, lipids, nucleic acids) defines their biochemical properties and cellular functions.
+Students will be introduced to the basics of thermodynamics and molecular kinetics to understand key biomolecular concepts, e.g., protein folding, metabolism, and gene expression.
+Each of the two 5-ECTS-lectures is complemented by a corresponding 2.5 ECTS lab course offering practical training in key techniques applied in biochemistry and molecular biology.
 This module provides the foundation for the CORE modules "Molecular Biology" and "Chemical Biology".

 Infection and Immunity is an advanced module that builds on both BCCB CHOICE modules ("Cell Biology" and "Biochemistry and Molecular Biology").
 It combines the fundamentals of microbiology with an overview about the human immune system.
 Students will learn how microbes act in the environment and on human health, and how scientists investigate and control microbial pathogens.
 The immune system will be explained and how identifies and eliminates cancer cells, viruses, bacteria, and parasites.
 Immune evasion mechanisms of pathogens will be elucidated as well as therapeutic approaches.
 In the 5 ECTS lab course, students will learn to isolate, handle, characterize, and taxonomically identify microorganisms using classical and state-of-the-art technologies.